csparks113/Morse-Code-App/docs/refactor-notes.md

 - When you pick up a task, copy the relevant bullet into your working notes and expand it with acceptance criteria, links, or test plans.
 - Keep the touchpoint inventory in sync with reality so new contributors always see which surfaces we currently drive.

+## Completed (2025-10-15)

+- Added a reusable React `FlashOverlayHost` wrapper around session, keyer, developer console, and output settings surfaces so the native overlay can inhabit a dedicated background container while the JS fallback stays available for telemetry.
+- Updated `NativeOutputsDispatcher` to locate the host by `nativeID`, cache it between flashes, and mount `ScreenFlasherView` into that background node (with decor-view fallback logging) so native flashes now sit underneath foreground UI instead of above it.
+- Keyer-driven flashes (lesson send/receive, practice keyer, output settings preview) now hit the native overlay + screen-brightness boost path directly—JS overlay stays as a fallback, and slider changes reapply the native brightness scalar in real time.

 ## Completed (2025-10-14)

 - Added `android/app/src/main/java/com/csparks113/MorseCodeApp/NativeOutputsDispatcher.kt` so Nitro playback can toggle torch and vibration with basic hardware guards and main-thread marshaling.